 At every incident, the Incident Commander will assess the suitability of the evacuation strategy of an individual building against the current operational conditions.
 Where a stay put strategy is required to be overturned, our operational procedures would consider all persons within the building and would include those requiring assistance from the building as part of an evacuation plan.
 The evacuation strategy of a building should be determined by the Responsible Person and informed by a Fire Risk Assessment, which would account for the physical built environment of the building.
+We recognise the ongoing work to assist with the identification of vulnerable residents in multi occupied residential buildings as identified by the Government consultation on Emergency Evacuation Information Sharing and the requirements for Secure Information Boxes under the Fire Safety (England) Regulations 2022.
+Where such information is made available to the Fire and Rescue Service in support of identifying vulnerable persons in need of assistance we would use it accordingly.

-Information/Detail accurate on the date provided: 09, July 2021
+Information/Detail accurate on the date provided: 04, April 2023